The Formation Times and Building Blocks of Milky Way-mass Galaxies in the FIRE Simulations: Introduction

 In addition to potential differences in host galaxy properties in LG-like versus isolated environments, it is also imperative to understand potential differences in their satellite populations.
 While observations of the LG have driven most of our knowledge of dwarf galaxy populations, recent observational campaigns aim to measure satellite populations around (primarily more isolated) MW-mass galaxies such as M94 \citep{Smercina18}, M101 \citep{Danieli17}, M81 \citep{Karachentsev14}, and Centaurus A \citep{Muller19}.
-The Satellites Around Galactic Analogs (SAGA) survey also is observing satellite populations around (mostly) isolated MW-mass galaxies down to the luminosity of Leo I ($\rm M_r < -12.3$; $\Mstar \approx 5 \times 10^6 \Msun$), with a predicted sample size of 100 galaxies \citep{Geha17}.
+The Satellites Around Galactic Analogs (SAGA) survey\footnote{See the SAGA survey web site: http://sagasurvey.org} also is observing satellite populations around (mostly) isolated MW-mass galaxies down to the luminosity of Leo I ($\rm M_r < -12.3$; $\Mstar \approx 5 \times 10^6 \Msun$), with a predicted sample size of 100 galaxies \citep{Geha17}.
 Other campaigns instead focus on groups of galaxies out to $\sim 40$ Mpc \citep[e.g.][]{Kourkchi17}.
 In connecting these observations with those of the LG, we must understand: \textit{does environment play a role in the satellite galaxy populations, and thus building blocks, of MW/M31-mass galaxies across cosmic time?}